Ensono/amido.github.io/docs/contributions.md

 2. If you've added code that should be tested, add tests.
 3. Update the documentation.
 4. Ensure the test suite passes.
-5. Issue the pull request using the repos PULL_REQUEST_TEMPLATE.md.
+5. Issue the pull request using the repository PULL_REQUEST_TEMPLATE.md.
 It's important to link the [issue number](https://github.com/amido/stacks/issues) to ensure that the Issue is closed.

 #### How to report a bug